input-output-hk/essential-cardano-content/content/glossary/ouroboros-crypsinous.md

 image_text: null
 ---

-**Ouroboros Crypsinous**: the Crypsinous version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) aims to provide security against adaptive attacks and introduces secure encryption relying on Snarks.
+The Crypsinous version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) aims to provide security against adaptive attacks and introduces secure encryption relying on Snarks.
 Crypsinous is currently not planned for deployment on Cardano.